Faculty Profile

 Director, Co-op Program of Research Studies and Continuing Education for the Water Environment of NYS.
 New York Water Pollution Control Association, Inc.

 SUNY Center for Sustainable Materials Management: Feasibility and Optimization of Composting for Non-recyclable Paper.
 New York State Department of Environmental Conservation.
-2019 – 2024.
+2019 – present.

 An Investigation into Optimizing Biofiltration Drainage Media Designed to Target Specific Stormwater Pollutants.
 New York State Energy Research and Development Authority (NYSERDA).
 2017 – 2022.